pyranid/pyranid/README.md

 // App-specific metadata which means "don't log this statement" StatementMetadata IGNORE_LOGGING = new StatementMetadata();

-// App-specific metadata which means "this is sensitive, restrict parameter logging" StatementMetadata HIGHLY_SENSITIVE_DATA = new StatementMetadata.Builder() .add("com.myapp.SENSITIVITY_LEVEL", "HIGH");
+// App-specific metadata which means "this is sensitive, restrict parameter logging".
+// This may alternatively be expressed using shorthand:
+//
+// HIGHLY_SENSITIVE_DATA = StatementMetadata.with("com.myapp.SENSITIVITY_LEVEL", "HIGH")
+StatementMetadata HIGHLY_SENSITIVE_DATA = new StatementMetadata.Builder()
+  .add("com.myapp.SENSITIVITY_LEVEL", "HIGH");
   .build();